ChrisPappalardo/eparse/README.rst

 This mode is useful for initial discovery for parseable data.

 eparse uses a simple algorithm for identifying tables.
-Table "corners" are identified as cells that contain empty cells above and to the right (or sheet boundaries).
-A densely or sparsely populated 2x2 table must follow in order for data to be extracted in relation to that cell. eparse will automatically adjust for rowspan labels and empty table corners and the dense vs. sparse criterion can be controlled with the ``--loose`` flag.
+Table "corners" are identified as cells that contain empty cells above and to the left (or sheet boundaries).
+A densely or sparsely populated 2x2+ table must follow in order for data to be extracted in relation to that cell. eparse will automatically adjust for rowspan labels and empty table corners and the dense vs. sparse criterion can be controlled with the ``--loose`` flag.  eparse can also tolerate a user-specified number of NA row and column cells and still consider the table to be unbroken with the ``--nacount`` arg.

 eparse was written to accomodate various types of output formats and endpoints, including ``null:///``, ``stdout:///``, ``sqlite3:///db_name``,